 Q: My insurer has offered to settle — what should I do?

-A: In most cases, you should avoid settling with an insurer unless you have consulted with a qualified Phoenix attorney first.
+A: In most cases, you should avoid settling with an insurer unless you have consulted with a qualified team of Phoenix truck accident lawyers first.
 Insurance companies are in the business of minimizing their liabilities.
-Without the aid of a truck accident lawyer, the insurance company will manipulate the situation to their advantage and coax you into a premature settlement that does not take into account their actual liabilities.
+Without the aid of a Phoenix truck accident attorney, the insurance company will manipulate the situation to their advantage and coax you into a premature settlement that does not take into account their actual liabilities.